CameronWD/Game-Drop-Calculator/README.md

 ## How to use

-After starting the application you are greeted with main menu screen.
-Entering the number that corropsonds with the feature you would like.
+After starting the application, you are greeted with the main menu screen.
+Enter the number that corresponds with the feature you would like to use:

-1. **Calcualte Drop Chance:** This option asks you to enter the boss name, the drop rate and the amount of attempts you have had.
-You are then shown the drop rate chance per kill and the chance of being succusful once within the amount of attmeps you have had.
+1. **Calcualte Drop Chance:** This option asks you to enter the boss name, the drop rate, and the number of attempts you've made.
+You are then shown the drop rate chance per kill and the likelihood of being successful at least once within the number of attempts you have made.
-2. **Simulate Drop:** You can enter the name, drop rate and how many succusful attempts you would like for the program to simulate.
-The output displays a confirmation of the amount of succusful attempts the program ran.
-Displaying the lowest amount of attempts it took to be succusful as well as the most.
-Finally it displays the average drop rate for the simulation.
+2. **Simulate Drop:** You can enter the name, drop rate, and the number of successful attempts you would like for the program to simulate.
+The output displays a confirmation of the number of successful attempts the program ran, the minimum and maximum number of attempts it took to be successful, and the average drop rate for the simulation.
-3. **Store Boss Stats:** You can enter the details for a boss including name, drop rate, kill attempts and differnt items.
-You can enter the individual drop rate for differnt items too.
+3. **Store Boss Stats:** You can enter the details for a boss, including name, drop rate, kill attempts, and different items.
+You can also enter the individual drop rate for different items.
-4. **Display Boss Stats:** This function displays the entered boss data.
-It is presented in tables.
-One header table shows the different entered bosses with the kill counts on each one.
-The second group of tables shows the breakdown per boss.
-Breaking up individaul items withint he boss.
+4. **Display Boss Stats:** This function displays the entered boss data in a tabular format.
+One header table shows the different entered bosses with the kill counts for each one.
+The second set of tables shows the breakdown per boss, separating individual items within the boss.
-5. **Exit option.** Typing exit anywhere in the program will close the program.
+5. **Exit option:** Typing 'exit' anywhere in the program will close it.

 ## Tests